nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Edits the member at the specified `EVENT_ID`. `EVENT_ID` refers to the index number shown in the displayed event list.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing members, the command must be done in `mlist`, where all the members are visible to the user.
 * You can remove all the members by typing `/m` without specifying any members after it.

 Examples: